Gnarus-G/maccel/README.md

 echo -n "2-2:1.0" > /sys/bus/usb/drivers/usbhid/unbind
 echo -n "2-2:1.0" > /sys/bus/usb/drivers/leetmouse/bind
 ```
+A "bind.sh" script with an explanation in the comments on how to find your mouse is available.
+This might speed up binding to this driver.
+Please note: This is about to change in the future (auto-binding)

 License: GPL

 TODO:
+* External interface for pushing acceleration parameters
+* Easier installation & bind
 * Feature parity with Povohat's mouse driver

-* Easier installation
+Tested mice:

-I've only tested the driver on Ubuntu 14.04 with a Microsoft Intellimouse Explorer 3.0 and a Logitech MX518.
+* (EricSchles) Microsoft Intellimouse Explorer 3.0
+* (EricSchles) Logitech MX518
+* SteelSeries Kana
+* SteelSeries Rival 110
+* SteelSeries Rival 600/650

+Tested OS
+* (EricSchles) Ubuntu 14.04
+* Arch
+* Manjaro

 Feel free to open an issue if you're having any problems with the driver.